thumun/mesh-viewer/README.md

 ## Demo of basic features

 Can cycle through the models using 'n' or 'N' (to go back).
+Can zoom in on models using the up/down arrows.
+Can also rotate/view models at different angles by holding down the mouse and moving.

 Can cycle through shaders using 's' or 'S' (to go back).